CodexLink/GeM-ESSAC/README.md

 ## Credits

 - [Github Wiki TOC Generator](https://ecotrust-canada.github.io/markdown-toc/) for Generating TOC Stuff Automatically, based on README Headers and Subheaders.
+- [Firebase-ESP8266](https://github.com/mobizt/Firebase-ESP8266) for creating a library that is quite understandable and realiable, to be used for communicating with the Firebase associated in this project
+.
 **[Go Back to TOC](#table-of-contents)**